UMR floodplain air photo_USGS.jpg

 Ducks Unlimited (DU) will receive a $3 million North American Wetlands Conservation Act (NAWCA) grant and over $6 million in matching partner funds to preserve and protect 5,435 acres of bottomland floodplain along the Mississippi River.

-Illinois Clean Energy Community Foundation, Apex Energy, Arbor Day Foundation, Phillips 66, the Illinois Department of Natural Resources, Kentucky Department of Fish and Wildlife Resources, and several private landowners are partnering with DU on this expansive project.
+Illinois Clean Energy Community Foundation, Apex Clean Energy, Arbor Day Foundation, Phillips 66, the Illinois Department of Natural Resources, Kentucky Department of Fish and Wildlife Resources, and several private landowners are partnering with DU on this expansive project.

 The conservation work will stretch from the Mississippi’s confluence with the Illinois and Missouri Rivers north of St. Louis to its confluence with the Ohio River at Cairo, Ill., and across the top of the Mississippi Alluvial Valley in southeast Missouri and western Kentucky.